OpenFreeEnergy/gufe/docs/guide/serialization.rst

   different creation times, including across different hardware, across different Python sessions, and even within the same Python session.
-* Because the key is based on the non-default attributes, it is preserved across minor versions of the code.
+* Because the key is based on the non-default attributes, it is preserved across minor versions of the code (since we follow `SemVer
+  <https://semver.org>`_).
+The developer-provided ``_defaults`` method is
+  used here.

-These properties make the GUFE key a stable identifier for the object, which means that they can be used for store-by-reference.
+These properties, in particular the stability across Python sessions,  make the GUFE key a stable identifier for the object, which means that they can be used for store-by-reference.

 Deduplication of GufeTokenizables
 ---------------------------------